BarrelCrudeCoin/BarrelCrudeCoin/README.md

 In 2021, barrels of crude oil continue to be extracted and there are still many years of extraction, but the conversion to electric vehicles is a present and future reality.

-The objective of BARRELCRUDE, to be the link between classical oil extraction and electric crude extraction.
+The objective of BARRELCRUDECOIN, to be the link between classical oil extraction and electric crude extraction.

 This currency will be the new fuel for your electric vehicle, with an ultra-fast payment system with the mobile App.